-Some of these values are complex, especially for young people with autism, but through our specialist approach using visual cues and sensory stories we are able to help young people have an understanding of the following values at a level they are capable of.
+Some of these values are complex, but through our specialist approach using visual cues and sensory stories we are able to help young people explore these values at a level they can understand.

 See our website for further details.

 Uniforms and possessions